 2. Eureka Socks

-If you’re planning on buying socks for your friends and family this Christmas (come on, we all do), then make sure it’s a pair of Eureka Socks, because for every pair sold, they will donate a pair to children and homeless people in need all over Hong Kong and Asia.
-With a range of school, athletic, men’s, invisible, and funky designs (pictured) on offer, there’s a pair to suit everyone on your gift list.
+It wouldn’t be Christmas without gifting a pair of socks or two, so why not help your fellow man in the process and buy them from local online store, Eureka Socks.
+For every pair sold, they will donate a pair to children and homeless people in need all over Hong Kong and Asia.
+With a range of classic and funky designs on offer, inspired by the city we call home, there’s a pair to suit everyone on your gift list.
 Plus, each pair is made from sustainable bamboo which is not only the most eco-friendly sock material on the market, but also super soft on your feet.
 It’s a win-win situation.

 Eureka Socks, (+852) 9757 8314